Kishtwar

-Kishtwar is a town, municipality and administrative headquarter of the Kishtwar district in the Indian-administered Jammu and Kashmir.
+Kishtwar is a town, municipality and administrative headquarter of the Kishtwar district in the Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 The district was carved out of the Doda district in 2007. and is located in the Jammu division.
 The town of Kishtwar is situated at a distance of 209.5 km from the summer capital of Srinagar, and 211.5 km from the winter capital of Jammu.
 A large ground locally called as Chowgan ground is located in the heart of the town.
-The old name of Kishtwar was "Kashtvatha" as mentioned in Rajtarangni of Kalhana Pandita written in 1148 CE.
+The old name of Kishtwar was "Kashtvatha" as mentioned in Rajatarangini of Kalhana Pandita written in 1148 CE.

 In 2013, the municipality was the location of the Kishtwar Riots, which claimed three lives and injured 80 more, and was a conflict between Muslim and Hindu communities that occurred in the aftermath of the Eid festival on 9 August 2013 at Kishtwar, Jammu and Kashmir.

 Demographics

 As of the 2011 Indian census, Kishtwar had a population of 14,865.
 Males constitute 63% of the population and females 37%.
 Kishtwar has an average literacy rate of 78%, higher than the Indian national average: male literacy is 82%, and female literacy is 42%.
 In Kishtwar, 11% of the population is under six years of age.
 The main language spoken here by Muslims is Kashmiri, while the Hindus of Kishtwar speak a dialect of Kashmiri language called Kishtwari.
 The dominant religion in Kishtwar is Islam, at 70.3% of the population, while there are 28.6% followers of Hinduism.